wiretap-retro/Amiga-Stereo-Digitizer/README.md

 For Amiga 1000 support, please use the appropriate parallel port adapter to correct the pinout.
 \
 \
-Ooen hardware project, with permission from Sampedenawa.
+Open hardware project, with permission from Sampedenawa.